Theoretical Foundations of Conformal Prediction: A unified framework for asymptotic guarantees

 In this chapter, we have focused on the i.i.d.\ data setting.
 Under our new notation, this means that we assume

 for each $n\geq1$, where $P$ is some fixed distribution on $\cX\times\cY$.
 In particular, this implies that the calibration data points $(X_{n,i},Y_{n,i})$ are independent of the pretrained score function $s_n$, since $s_n$ is fitted on the pretraining set $\cD_{{\rm pre},n}$ (which is disjoint from the calibration set).
-Note that this condition places no assumptions on the dependence structure of the sequence of pretraining and calibration sets; for example, $\cD_{{\rm pre},n}$ and $\cD_{{\rm pre},n+1}$ could be dependent or independent.
+Note that this condition places no assumptions on the dependence structure of the \emph{sequence} of pretraining and calibration sets; for example, $\cD_n$ and $\cD_{n+1}$ may share all data points except the $(n+1)$st, or they may be two independent samples.